What Is Included in the Ford F-150 Max Trailer Tow Package?

 For example, a King Ranch trim F-150 with the 5.0-liter V8 engine weighs at least 600 pounds more than the XL we’ve described.
 The upper trim truck tows 1,700 pounds less and also delivers 70 lb-ft less torque.

 Also, note that the max tow rating can only be reached by conventional towing with a weight distribution hitch.
 If you don’t use this kind of hitch, the F-150 is limited to a maximum capacity of 5,000 pounds.

 The max tow ratings for the F-150 Limited and Raptor

 The towing capacities for both the Limited and regular Raptor diverge from the rest of the F-150’s lineup.
 They are the only variants powered by the high-output 3.5-liter Ecoboost turbocharged V6, which churns out 450 hp and 510 lb-ft of torque.

 Even though they have a powerful engine in common, the Limited and Raptor differ in max towing capacities due to the Raptor being at least 500 pounds heavier.

 Both models are feature-heavy.
-As with other F-150 upper trims, the extra weight of additional options is reflected in a lower towing rating.
-The max towing capacity for the Limited — only available in the SuperCrew configuration with the 5.5-foot bed — is 11,100 pounds.
+As with other F-150 trims, the extra weight of additional options is reflected in a lower towing rating.
+The max towing capacity for the Limited, which is only available in the SuperCrew configuration with the 5.5-foot bed, is 11,100 pounds.
 Choosing the 4WD option reduces the capacity to 9,400 pounds.

 For the Limited to max out its tow rating, you must opt for the Trailer Tow Package.
 It includes everything the Max Trailer Tow Package has except for the trailer brake controller, big fuel tank, and front stabilizer bar.
 For the Limited’s 2WD version with max towing capacity, expect to pay $69,725.
 The 4WD version costs $73,150.